Complaints and Discipline

 The organization is responsible for these costs; however, the CMLTA does appreciate these costs can be substantive in lengthy matters.

-Who can people talk to if they have further questions?
+Who can individuals speak with if they have further questions?

 Individuals can contact the CMLTA’s legal counsel, the CMLTA Hearings Director, or the CMLTA Complaints Director at any time with questions.
 In most cases, it is best to speak directly with the CMLTA’s legal counsel.